espinm2/dev.to/istio-auth-policies.md

 	- They are on the look out for features, if you catch their eye they will kick out
 - the Allow policies can thought of as employees of the office your are visiting
 	- They can swipe you into the office if they happen to be expecting you
+	-

+![[Pasted image 20210716125812.png]]
-Here, you move past first the custom policies.
-If they are expecting you, they will decide if you should be allowed in the office or not.
+Above: You enter the lobby and you notice the custom policies.
+If they are expecting (match) you, they will decide if you should be allowed in the office or not.
 They make the first call in regards to access.

-![[Pasted image 20210716125812.png]]

 Here, the execs are not expecting you, you're barely noticed by them.
 But if you catch the eye (match) one of the deny policies, they will escort you out.
 So try not to look suspicious!